Joseph Freiherr von Maroicic: General officer

 Maroicic was promoted to major-general in 1854 and was given a brigade command in the 6th Army Corps, stationed in Hungary.
 After the Crimean War, Maroicic took part in the Austrian occupation of Wallachia and Moldavia.
 In 1859 Maroicic commanded his brigade during the Second Italian War of Independence and served at Solferino.
-In 1860 Maroicic was promoted to Feldmarschallleutnant and given command of a division.
+In 1860 Maroicic was promoted to Feldmarschallleutnant and given command of a division in Rijeka tasked with defending the Kvarner Gulf from a potential attack in the event of another war with Italy.

 During the Austro-Prussian War of 1866, Maroicic served on the Italian front in the South Army commanded by Archduke Albrecht.
 Maroicic commanded the 7th Army Corps, with which he distinguished himself at Custoza.
+For this, he was awarded the Commander's Cross.
 After the defeat of Benedek and the Northern Army at Königgrätz necessitated the transfer of troops from the Italian front northwards to cover Vienna, Maroicic held the line at the Isonzo.

 After the war, Maroicic commanded in Budapest and Graz.
 In 1868 Maroicic was promoted to Feldzeugmeister.
 In March 1869 Maroicic was given command of the capital Vienna (1869–1881).
 Maroicic retired from the service on 1 May 1881.
-He died on 17 October 1882 in Döbling and was buried at the Zentralfriedhof.
+He died on 17 October 1882 in Döbling and was buried at the Zentralfriedhof on the 19th.

+Issue

+In 1852, he married the actress Agneza daughter of Ambroz Vranjican.
+Together, they had three children: